ufal/npfl138/tasks/cags_segmentation.md

 `evaluate_segmentation_file` method).

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2324-summer#competitions).
-Everyone who submits a solution which achieves at least _87%_ test set IoU gets 4 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Everyone who submits a solution achieving at least _87%_ test set IoU gets 4 points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.

 You may want to start with the [cags_segmentation.py](https://github.com/ufal/npfl138/tree/master/labs/05/cags_segmentation.py)